Medically Reviewed by Annamarie Coy, BA, ICPR, MATSÂ

 Answer a few questions to get started

-Cognitive-behavioral therapy (CBT) differs from other forms of therapy because it focuses on the attitudes which drive addiction.
-It seeks to replace negative behavior or thought patterns with healthy ones.
+CBT works by focusing on the attitudes that drive addiction.
+It seeks to replace negative behavior or thought patterns with healthy ones through these methods:

-CBT helps those with alcoholism understand those harmful patterns and learn coping mechanisms to prevent them.
+CBT helps people with alcoholism understand harmful patterns and learn coping mechanisms to prevent them.
+It aims to achieve the following goals:

 They’ll connect you to an addiction and mental health counselor